PranavEranki/MelanomaDetector/README.md

 * Saving the scaled images to a folder
 * Tensorflow installation issues on Windows AND Linux
    * This is a funny story - I literally converted one of my computers to Ubuntu solely to work on tensorflow, and I STILL got import issues.
+* Saving bottleneck features to a byte format and reading from same format

 ### 7. Current Next Steps